iGorEremenko/VoodooI2C-trackpad-Asus-Vivobook-S510UA-and-Asus-Vivobook-X510UQ/README.md

 :warning: __Please, do not post issues on the original VoodooI2C repo concerning this fork. alexandred and the contributors of VoodooI2C have nothing to do with it.__ :warning:

-I will not provide release of the kexts to avoid confusion with the original VoodooI2C.kext and its satellites.

-I made this fork especially for my ASUS Vivobook S15 X510UAR (8th gen i5 and 8gb ram).
+I made this fork especially for my ASUS Vivobook S15 X510UQ (8th gen i7 and 16gb ram).
 I only tested it on my own configuration, and this plugin is provided "as is" with no guarantee.
 Use it at your own risk!

 I know almost nothing about GPIO / ACPI / DSDT related issues and will not be able to provide any help for this.